Finnscene

 The first version of this article was originally published in the American fanzine The Skreem #11 in May 1995.
 I have made some updates (and will continue to do so -- just stay tuned!), but basically the text is the same as originally.

 Unfortunately this text is a bit out of date.
-For all the latest news on what is happening in Finland, please join pHinnWeb Mailing List.
+For all the latest news on what is happening in Finland, please see pHinnWeb Twitter.

 The Finnish party scene really concentrates on the largest cities in the South of Finland: Helsinki, Turku and Tampere.
 Naturally there are many smaller scenes around the country, with the biggest parties still happening in Helsinki.
 (Actually, after writing this, some people have complained to me that I haven't included here the scenes in their own home towns outside this "Great Triangle", like for example Lahti or Vaasa, but maybe I'll get to feature them some time in the future...)

-The Finnish raves usually vary from 100 to 1 500 people; with 2000 we would already be talking about a really massive happening; but as an average, 200 - 500 attending would be quite normal.
-The most important crews organizing the raves have been the (now defunct) Hyperdelic Housers of Turku, Eliot Ness's various organisations like Vision and Planet of Love, Entropy, Hytky and House Collective of Helsinki, Pumpkinhead Promotions and PETY of Tampere (neither in existence any more), and Niitty of Jyväskylä; not to mention many smaller 'posses' around Finland (see here).
+The Finnish raves of the 1990s heyday usually varied from 100 to 1,500 people; with 2000 we would already have been talking about a really massive happening; but as an average, 200 - 500 attending would have been quite normal.
+The most important crews organising the raves from the late 1980s and early 1990s onwards were the Hyperdelic Housers of Turku and Metal Bass of Rauma, Eliot Ness's various organisations like Vision and Planet of Love, Entropy, Hytky and House Collective of Helsinki, Pumpkinhead Promotions and PETY of Tampere (neither in existence any more), and Niitty of Jyväskylä; not to mention many smaller 'posses' around Finland (see here).

 Some